 Paying with Software Assurance Training Vouchers (SATV)

-For Microsoft Enterprise customers paying with Software Assurance Vouchers, the cost of this class is 4 vouchers--this includes access to the self-study materials, the student workbook, 24/7 access to an online expert, and a corresponding exam voucher, if applicable, upon request.
+For Microsoft Enterprise customers paying with Software Assurance Vouchers, the cost of this class is 4 vouchers--this includes access to the self-study materials, the student workbook, and 24/7 access to an online expert.

 Do You Still Prefer a Live, Instructor-led Class?

 Already know MOC On-Demand is not right for you?
 We also offer this same course content in a live, instructor-led format.
 For more details, click on the link below:

 This four-day instructor-led course provides students who manage and maintain SQL Server databases with the knowledge and skills to performance tune and optimize their databases.